 Rhode Island HIV 90-90-90 Initiative – This web page describes the state’s 2020 goals of assuring that 90% of people living with HIV will know their status, 90% of people living with HIV will be engaged in HIV care, and 90% of people living with HIV will have viral suppression.
 The bottom of the page includes a bar graph chart illustrating the HIV care continuum in Rhode Island during 2018.

-2017 Vermont HIV Annual Report – The last page of this report focuses on linkage to care and viral suppression of people diagnosed with HIV in Vermont during 2017 – the latest year for which published data are available.
+2017 Vermont HIV Annual Report – The last page of this report focuses on linkage to care and viral suppression of people diagnosed with HIV in Vermont during 2017 – the latest year for which the Vermont Department of Health has published data.

 The contents listed on this page are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, the New England AIDS Education and Training Center.